lufixSch/firefly-iii-import/README.md

 ### Transactions between N26 spaces

 Transaction between N26 spaces are not handled in this importer.
 In general the N26 API only provides transactions between the main space and other spaces.
-Those usually occur in Firefly III with a source or destination called something like **'From {Space A} to {Space B}'** in the category **'Scellaneous'**.
+Those usually occur in Firefly III with a source or destination called something like **'From Space A to Space B'** in the category **'Scellaneous'**.

 The easiest workaround is to use Firefly III rules to change or delete those transactions.